How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Take Care of Any Spill Quickly

 When you spill something on your laminate floors, clean up the spill immediately.
-If it sits for long enough on the floor, a stain will develop that is going to be really difficult to get rid of.
+If it sits for long enough on the floor, a stain will develop that is going to be difficult to get rid of.

 To do this, dampen a cloth and place it right on top of the spill to soak up the liquid.
 Rinse and repeat until the area is fully cleaned out.
 Mop up the area thoroughly afterward until there's no trace of moisture left.